spiceai/spiceai/README.md

 Query took: 0.002458976 seconds
 ```

-TODO: ADD VIDEO SHOWING HOW TO RUN THE ABOVE STEPS HERE.

 ## Next Steps

 You can use any number of predefined datasets available from Spice.ai in the SpiceAI Runtime.